sdsnake/salitim/README.md

 ### 👋 Hey Guys

 I am passionate about development and I practice to increase my knowledge with various projects.
+I have an associate degree in development and trained via udacity with the nanodegree program bootcamp "fullstack developer".
+Currently I teach TimCorey expert in DotNet and pluralsight.
+I am currently reading the book "clean code", "WOrking effectivelly with Legacy Code" and "The pragmatic programmer".
+I am part of a "WealCome" working group where there are development experts.

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200"'>